plantacerium/Mandala-Weaver-VCS/README.md

 ---

-## Guide for Creators of Circular Time Lines
+## Guide for Creators of Spiral Time Lines

 For Architects and Weavers of this system, software creation changes from "adding lines of code" to "positioning logic in space."